SheetJS/sheetjs/README.md

 | `"array"`  | ArrayBuffer, fallback array of 8-bit unsigned int               |
 | `"file"`   | string: path of file that will be created (nodejs only)         |

+- For compatibility with Excel, `csv` output will always include the UTF-8 byte order mark.

 ## Utility Functions

 The `sheet_to_*` functions accept a worksheet and an optional options object.